doge-of-the-day/cslibs_math/README.md

 This library contains different math utility classes for e.g. multidimensional statistics and linear algebra.
 The code is open-source ([BSD License](LICENSE)) and has been tested under Ubuntu 16.04 with ROS Kinetic.
 Please note that this project is part of ongoing research and that there will be changes in the future.

 ## Structure
-This project is divided up into the following subpackages:
+This project is divided up into the following sub-packages:

 * [cslibs\_math](cslibs_math/):<br>
     This package contains basic mathematical utilities.